altescape/node-gitsearch/README.md

 ## Example usage

+### Search keywords in languages
+Will search for 'scrape' keyword under language 'PHP'

+`gitsearch scrape -l PHP`

+---

+### Pipe output to other commands
 Will search for keywords 'bbc', language 'ruby' with full output to JSON and `grep` Twitter

 `gitsearch bbc -l ruby -f | grep Twitter`

-Will search for 'scrape' keyword under language 'PHP'

-`gitsearch scrape -l PHP`